Tayo Oviosu: Career

-After graduating from USC, Oviosu started his career at Biomorphic VLSI as a Semiconductor Chip Design Engineer and then Event 411 as a Software Engineer all based in Los Angeles California.
+After graduating from USC, Oviosu started his career at Biomorphic VLSI as a Semiconductor Chip Design Engineer and then Event 411 as a Software Engineer, all based in Los Angeles California.

 He later went to work for Deloitte Consulting in the CRM and Technology practice as a Senior Consultant.
 After business school he joined Cisco Systems in San Jose California where he was responsible for strategy, acquisitions and private equity investments in a few segments and helped lead Cisco's investment expansion in Africa with investment opportunities.
 He led investments and acquisitions which include the $130m acquisition of Reactivity and investment in Guardium (Database Security, Series C, sold to IBM).
 In 2008, he returned to Nigeria where he joined Travant Capital Partners and served as vice president.

 In 2009, he founded Paga to address the use of cash and expand financial access.
+Tayo Oviosu has also co-founded Kairos Angels, who partners with visionary entrepreneurs to build scalable and sustainable businesses.

 Personal life

 Eyitayo Oviosu is from Edo State, born in Lagos by Ora, Edo State father and mother from Kogi State.
 He is married to an Efik woman from Cross River State, Nigeria.
 Affiong Williams in 2014.